Tag Archives: Gary Lockwood

 Grade: A-

-Splendor in the Grass (1961) is mainly a film about teenage angst but the angst spills over to the adults as pressures are heaved on many characters.
+Splendor in the Grass (1961) is mainly a film about teenage angst, but the angst spills over to the adults as pressures are heaved on many characters.

-Fortunes are gained and lost following the Wall Street Crash of 1929 which handicapped some characters obsessed with money while the teenage characters battle emotions.
+Fortunes are gained and lost following the Wall Street Crash of 1929, which handicapped some characters obsessed with money while the teenage characters battled emotions.

-It offers poetic relics and references from English poet, William Wordsworth about life and longing for love that can be thought about.
+It offers poetic relics and references from English poet William Wordsworth about life and longing for love that can be thought about.

-The film is written by William Inge, who also wrote 1955’s Picnic, and is directed by Elia Kazan, famous for A Streetcar Named Desire (1951) and On The Waterfront (1954).
+The film was written by William Inge, who also wrote 1955’s Picnic, and directed by Elia Kazan, famous for A Streetcar Named Desire (1951) and On The Waterfront (1954).

-Splendor in the Grass is an uneasy watch but provides slices of those other films’ brilliance.
-Isn’t the point of the superior film to make us think and ponder?
+Splendor in the Grass is an uneasy watch but provides slices of the brilliance of those other films.
+Isn’t the point of a superior movie to make us think and ponder?

-At the risk of feeling a tad dated some sixty years later how powerful a film it must have been in 1961 and sending inevitable shock waves to those audiences expecting a more wholesome show.
+At the risk of feeling a tad dated some sixty years later, how powerful a film must have been in 1961, sending inevitable shock waves to audiences expecting a more wholesome show.

 It’s also legendary Hollywood actor Warren Beatty’s debut, showcasing an emotionally superb performance by Natalie Wood.

-Bud Stamper (Warren Beatty) and his high school sweetheart, Deanie Loomis (Natalie Wood) have an innocently blossoming relationship if only they could be left alone.
+Bud Stamper (Warren Beatty) and his high school sweetheart, Deanie Loomis (Natalie Wood), have an innocently blossoming relationship if only they could be left alone.

-Bud’s father, Ace (a terrific Pat Hingle), is hell-bent on Bud attending Yale University in the fall and is afraid of Deanie becoming pregnant and ruining the bright future expected from the affluent young man.
+Bud’s father, Ace (a terrific Pat Hingle), is hell-bent on Bud attending Yale University in the fall.
+He is afraid Deanie will become pregnant, ruining the bright future he expects from the affluent young man.

 Deanie’s mother (Audrey Christie) cautions her daughter from engaging in sexual relations and remaining a ‘good girl’ because she is frightened of Bud not marrying a girl with questionable morals.

-The meddling by both parents causes the teens emotional pressure and threatens not just to ruin their relationship but perhaps ruin their futures.
-Bud’s mother is complacent and Deanie’s father offers proper support to his daughter.
+Both parents’ meddling causes the teens emotional pressure and threatens to ruin their relationship and, perhaps, their futures.
+Bud’s mother is complacent, and Deanie’s father offers proper support to his daughter.

-There is a lot of story going on in Splendor in the Grass and all of it is juicy and relevant from whomever’s perspective the viewer takes.
+There is a lot of story going on in Splendor in the Grass, and all of it is juicy and relevant from the perspective of whoever the viewer takes.
 This is part of the beauty of the film- told through the eyes of Bud and Deanie and the fragile feelings teenagers possess, their parents can be dissected as well, and want the very best for their kids.

 The romance is not just about Bud and Deanie.
-Other players and potential love interests are introduced and we begin to wonder if Bud and Deanie will ride off into the sunset together.
+Other players and potential love interests are introduced, and we wonder if Bud and Deanie will ride off into the sunset together.

 Inge and Kazan make us pose several questions.
 Do people who belong together make it?
 Do some people settle for different lives based on sacrifice?
 Can heartbreak lead to madness and a different perspective for some?